 Determined to upgrade with the times, Norwegian is currently trying out new amenities, including luxury villas, Champagne bars, interconnecting cabins, bowling alleys and electronic restaurant reservation systems.
-Norwegian Breakaway is the line's newest ship, unveiled in May 2013.
+Norwegian Breakaway was unveiled in May 2013.
 It embodies the freestyle vibe with curved staterooms, live shows, a huge water park and more than 20 restaurants, sailing out of New York City.
-It's sister ship, Getaway, will debut in 2014, sailing out of Miami.
+It’s sister ship, Getaway, debuted in 2014, sailing out of Miami.
 Norwegian is best known for its diverse dining options and noteworthy entertainment.
 Typically, the line offers seven-day itineraries from U.S. and Canadian ports.

 There are a total of 11 ships in Norwegian’s fleet.
 Typically, ships hold about 2,000 to 2,400 passengers.
 The newest ship, Norwegian Breakaway, is a much larger ship.
 In the recent years, the cruise line has started phasing out its older ships to maintain an up-to-date experience for passengers.
 Norwegian Dream and Majesty, pre-Freestyle ships, were retired in the fall of 2008.
 Now, the only ship from the old days is Norwegian Sky, which makes short excursions to the Bahamas.